jNizM/Class_NetworkManagement/README.md

  AutoHotkey wrapper for Network Management technology ([msdn-docs](https://docs.microsoft.com/en-us/windows/win32/api/_netmgmt/))

+## Info
+This wrapper could be useful for administrators and first and second level supporters.
+All functions in this class are also available as standalone functions. ([src/functions](src/functions))

 ## Examples

 **Retrieves a list of global groups to which a specified user belongs.**